camenduru/stable-diffusion-webui-colab/ark5mith/readme.md

-Big thanks to Camenduru 💌 for always up to date and reliable colab
+Big thanks to Camenduru and all Contributor and Collaborator  💌  for always up to date and reliable colab

 Thanks to [ChatGPT](https://chat.openai.com/chat) for providing 24/7 assistance.
 You can look how dependent i'm in [using ChatGPT](https://sharegpt.com/c/Z8KX0c4)